Soyio-id/soyio-rn-sdk/README.md

   - For authentication: `"<uriScheme>://authenticated?userReference=<company user reference>&id=<identity_id>"`

   where `<identity_id>` is the unique identifier of the newly registered or authenticated user, respectively.

+- `message` (optional): Additional information associated with the event type received.
+	- Possible messages when event type is `error`:
+		- `"DENIED_CAMERA_PERMISSION"`: User denies access to its camera.

 #### Attribute Descriptions